-Winning this year’s best song Grammy -- for penning Norah Jones’ breakthrough hit “Don’t Know Why" -- hasn’t changed Jesse Harris’ life all that much.
+Winning this year’s best song Grammy — for penning Norah Jones’ breakthrough hit “Don’t Know Why” — hasn’t changed Jesse Harris’ life all that much.
 Yes, the fourth album from his band, the Ferdinandos, is being released on a (demi) major label now, but the singer-songwriter stayed close to home for this record release gig, held just a block or so from the closet-sized club that has hosted the band’s residency for the past several years.

 Harris took the stage with minimal fanfare, clambering through the crowd to deliver a set that drew as much from his indie catalog as from his just-released Blue Thumb album “The Secret Sun.”
 The Brooklyn-based thirtysomething’s material is, for the most part, marked by moody lyrics and sparse melodies that split the difference between Morphine and Chris Isaak — if the latter were outfitted with a pocket protector.